varnish/Varnish-Book/varnish_sysadmin.rst

    Among the log-parsing tools, varnishstat is so far unique in that it only looks at counters.
 The counters are easily found in the shmlog, and are typically polled at reasonably frequent interval, to give the impression of real-time updates.
-The are distinct from the other log-data in that they are not directly mapped to a single request, but represent how many times some specific action has occurred since Varnish started.
+They are distinct from the other log-data in that they are not directly mapped to a single request, but represent how many times some specific action has occurred since Varnish started.